FlyingBaguette/aero-boulangerie/README.md

  - [ ] In tilted rotor mode

 ##### Stretch goals
- - [ ] Delivery a baguette to a remote location and return to base.
+ - [ ] Deliver a baguette to a remote location and return to base.